Koha-Community/kohadocs/source/cataloging.rst

 In Koha the bibliographic record contains the main information related to the material.
 This includes things like the title, author, ISBN, etc.
 This information is stored in Koha in Marc (different flavors of Marc are supported in Koha).
-Once this information is saved, :ref:`Item Records` can be attached.
+Once this information is saved, :ref:`item records
+<item-records-label>` can be attached.

 .. _adding-records-label: